-An introduction from Coach Steven Bucknall, Director of Basketball at London Thunder, Erith Academy and current Head Coach of England u18s Men’s Basketball team .
+An introduction from Coach Steven Bucknall, Director of Basketball at London Thunder, Erith Academy and former Head Coach of England u18s Men’s Basketball team .

 Having left England as a teenager for high school in Boston.
 In 1985 I achieved recognition as a McDonalds All-American (rated as one of the top 20 high school players in the US) and then went on to play at the University of North Carolina under the legendary Coach Dean E Smith.
 I hold the honour of being the first Englishman to play in the NBA.
 Over my 16-year professional basketball career I have represented teams in the USA, England, France, Germany, Greece and Italy.

 Our promise is to bring Commitment, Understanding & Trust, Knowledge & Experience and exceptional Service Levels in everything we do.
 We have Success in delivering opportunities and this will be underpinned by a deeper quality: Belief.